Itamare4/ROS_stm32f1_rosserial_USB_VCP/README.md

 Works with ROS kinetic distro.

 ### Changelog ###
+* 0.3 -
+Upgrade HAL to v1.6.1<br>
+Update to custom VID/PID from pid.codes open-source USB PID program

 * 0.2 -
 Fixed ROS error on topic id..,<br>
 python node processed only the second topic due to fast data transmission, that's why it only worked with one publisher/subscriber,<br>
 added HAL_Delay on the first handshake between rosnode and MCU(node_handle.h)

 * 0.1 -
-JTAG Debug on board works, only works with one publisher / subscriber.<br>
+JTAG Debug on board works, only works with one publisher / subscriber<br>
 *ERROR* - "Tried to publish before configured, topic id 105" on publisher and subscriber together, will be fixed on next version.

+### USB VID/PID ###
+The USB VID/PID - 1209/FEFE is allocated through the pid.codes open-source USB PID program.<br>

 ### HOW-TO ###
 * Remove R10, and solder 1.5K pull-up resistor between PA12 and 3.3v.